Masking meets Supervision: A Strong Learning Alliance: Method

 where $f_\theta$ represents the network used for training. $r_{\mathrm{mask}}$ means a ratio of masked patches in an input image.
 Since the masking ratio can be easily changed, we denote it as a condition for network function.
 Based on the value of $r_{\mathrm{mask}}$, certain network features are dropped with probability $r_{\mathrm{mask}}$.
 Note that we set the default masking ratio to zero for convenience.
 Then, loss for masking ratio $r \in [0, 1]$ is

 Typically, a network with mask augmentation is trained with \cref{eq:reg_cross_entropy}.
-But, we conjecture that training using \cref{eq:reg_cross_entropy} with high masking ratio (i.e. $r \geq 0.5$) may interfere with loss convergence and induce instability in training.
+But, we conjecture that training using \cref{eq:reg_cross_entropy} with a high masking ratio (\ie $r \geq 0.5$) may interfere with loss convergence and induce instability in training.
 To ensure training stability, we utilize the model output of equation \cref{eq:cross_entropy}, $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=0)$, as guidance for masking augmentation $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=r)$ instead of $\mathbf{y}_i$.
 In other words, \cref{eq:reg_cross_entropy} is changed as

-In our Masked Sub-model (MaskSub), the average of \cref{eq:cross_entropy} and \cref{eq:aux_cross_entropy} is used as a loss function for the network.
-We designate $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=0)$ as the main-model and $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=r)$ as the sub-model.
+In our Masked Sub-branch (MaskSub), the average of \cref{eq:cross_entropy} and \cref{eq:aux_cross_entropy} is used as a loss function for the network.
+We designate $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=0)$ as the main-branch and $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=r)$ as the sub-branch.
 This naming convention is employed because a network with masked inputs appears to be a subset of the entire network.
-In \cref{eq:aux_cross_entropy}, the main-model output $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=0)$ is used with stop-gradient.
-Thus, the sub-model is trained to mimic the main model, but we want the gradient for the main-model to be independent of the sub-model.
-This can be interpreted as self-distillation, where knowledge is transferred from the teacher (main-model) to the student (sub-model).
+In \cref{eq:aux_cross_entropy}, the main-branch output $f_\theta(\mathbf{x}_i | r_{\mathrm{mask}}=0)$ is used with stop-gradient.
+Thus, the sub-branch is trained to mimic the main model, but we want the gradient for the main-branch to be independent of the sub-branch.
+This can be interpreted as self-distillation, where knowledge is transferred from the teacher (main-branch) to the student (sub-branch).
 Note that MaskSub can easily be expanded to binary cross-entropy loss by replacing the softmax function with the sigmoid function, which is used for recent training recipes~\cite{wightman2021resnet,touvron2022deit3}.